Fewsats/simplecheckout-ts/DOCS.md

 The primary architectural goal of this SDK is to simplify PCI compliance for our merchants.
 -   **Data Isolation**: By using a third-party vaulting library, raw cardholder data (PAN, CVC, Expiry) is never exposed to the merchant's frontend code, our SDK's JavaScript context, or the merchant's servers.
 The data is isolated within the provider's iframes.
 -   **Tokenization**: The SDK exclusively deals with tokenized representations (aliases) of sensitive data after the initial collection by the vaulting provider.
--   **Authentication**: All communication between the SDK and the SmartCheckout API is authenticated using a short-lived configuration fetched via the merchant's `publishableKey`.
+-   **Authentication**: All communication between the SDK and the SimpleCheckout API is authenticated using a short-lived configuration fetched via the merchant's `publishableKey`.